jzanetti/Sijin_ML/docs/source/index.rst

-Welcome to Sijin's Machine Learning Tutorial
+Welcome to Sijin's Machine Learning Notes
 ===================================

 This documentation provides an overview about how different machine learning (and deep learning) algorithms work.